ICTU/quality-time/docs/src/usage.md

 ### Measurement trend

 By default, subjects show the current measurement value of each metric, together with other details such as the target value, comments and tags.
 Subjects can also list multiple recent measurement values of each metric to show the measurement trend.
-Use the 'hamburger' menu on the top left-hand side of the table to increase the number of dates displayed.
-The hamburger menu can also be used to configure the number of days or weeks between dates.
+Use the 'Settings' panel in the menu bar to increase the number of dates displayed.
+The 'Settings' panel can also be used to configure the number of days or weeks between dates.

 ### Sorting metrics

 Metrics can be sorted by clicking on the table column headers.
 The sort order cycles between the default order, sorted ascending by the column click, and sorted descending by the column clicked.
+The sort order can also be changed via the 'Settings' panel in the menu bar.

 ```{index} Tag
 ```